The 3 Requisites of Effective and Authoritative Leadership

 This means that, however overwhelming the leader's ambition and cunning, it can do nothing against the immense forces and dynamics underlying such contexts.

-We are not talking about strategies that may be more or less effective, but about how and on what basis the leader interprets this role, since there is no doubt that the more his actions are aligned with the laws, forces, and dynamics of the systems, the more they will work to his benefit (and not only that!).
+We are not talking about strategies that may be more or less effective, but about how and on what basis the leader interprets this role, since there is no doubt that the more his actions are aligned with the laws, forces, and dynamics of systems, the more they will work to their benefit (and not only that!).

 Does it work or not?...
 That is the question.

-What changes is obviously the "quality" of this sign, but defining a leadership as "good" or "bad" is a judgment, not an evaluation, since a true evaluation considers theeffectiveness, not the goodness - or lack thereof - of a leader.The real question then is: how effective was the leadership of Hitler and Gandhi, respectively?
+What changes is obviously the "quality" of this mark, but defining a leadership as "good" or "bad" is a judgment, not an evaluation, since a true evaluation considers the effectiveness, not the goodness - or lack thereof - of a leader.

-To answer this question, we need to make an assessment that cannot be based on what is more or less pleasant or desirable, but rather on its effectiveness, and therefore on the impact that such leadership has had on the evolution and even on the elevation of humanity in general.Evidently, the comparison between these two important historical figures is merciless.
+To answer this question, we need to make an assessment that cannot be based on what is more or less pleasant or desirable, but rather on its effectiveness, and therefore on the impact that such leadership has had on the

 The 3 criteria for evaluating effective leadership